What Can You Use as Lube? 3 Safe Options, Plus 8 Things You Should Never Use

 “Mineral and suntan oils have not been specifically designed as lubricants, and your body may actually absorb them,” says Powell.
-“The problem with that is they can make our genital tissues more dry (the opposite of the intended effect), which means you’re more likely to tear."
-Plus, research published in journal Contraception found that latex condoms exposed to mineral oil caused a 90% decrease in the strength of the condoms after just 60 seconds.
+“The problem with that is they can make genital tissues more dry (the opposite of the intended effect), which means you’re more likely to tear."
+Plus, research published in the journal Contraception found that latex condoms exposed to mineral oil caused a 90% decrease in the strength of the condoms after just 60 seconds.

 “Crisco was a common choice for the gay community for many years because you could freeze it and then let the body melt it,” says Powell.
 But since this cooking staple is oil-based, it interferes with the effectiveness of latex condoms, not to mention can irritate your lady parts.

 It contains casein proteins from the milk—which is great for after a workout, but which can also become rancid pretty quickly, says Powell.
 Experimentation in the bedroom is a lot of fun, yet as a general rule, you want to keep rotting animal proteins away from your genitals.